abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 ### 6. Use Short Keywords in Meta Tags and URL Structure

-Since short-tail keywords have high search volume, include them in meta titles, descriptions, and URLs to increase click-through rates on search engine results pages (SERPs).
+Since short tail keywords have high search volume, include them in meta titles, descriptions, and URLs to increase click-through rates on search engine results pages (SERPs).

-By strategically placing short-tail keywords in these high-impact areas, you can attract a wide range of visitors, and build brand recognition.
+By strategically placing short tail keywords in these high-impact areas, you can attract a wide range of visitors, and build brand recognition.

-## How to Incorporate Long-Tail Keywords for High-Impact
+## How to Incorporate Long Tail Keywords for High-Impact

-Let's see how you could achieve higher rankings, and better conversions from the content marketing strategy by simply integrating long-tail keywords into your technical content naturally.
+Let's see how you could achieve higher rankings, and better conversions from the content marketing strategy by simply integrating long tail keywords into your technical content naturally.

 1.  **Content Clusters**

-Develop content clusters around a central topic, linking related articles that utilize different long-tail keywords to create a comprehensive resource.
+Develop content clusters around a central topic, linking related articles that utilize different long tail keywords to create a comprehensive resource.

 For example, an email marketing blog could create a central post about